Main content | back to top

 LNG supply projects and regasification plants

-Shell has LNG supply projects– either in operation or under construction – in seven countries.
+Shell has LNG supply projects – either in operation or under construction – in seven countries.
 Once at its destination, LNG is turned back into a gas by warming so that it can be piped to customers.
-Shell has major interests in two regasification plants (Altamira, Mexico, and Hazira, India), and long-term access to capacity in several others in Europe, the Middle East and North America.
+Shell has major interests in one regasification plant (Hazira, India), and long-term access to capacity in several others in Europe, the Middle East and North America.

 Pluto LNG, Australia